 The History of G. James Gholson

-The late G. James Gholson, born on July 20, 1912, died on Monday, December 3, 2006, at the Collington Life Care Community, in Prince George’s County, Maryland.
+The late General James Gholson was born on July 20, 1912 and died on Monday, December 3, 2006, at the Collington Life Care Community, in Prince George’s County, Maryland.
 G. James Gholson’s life is worth celebrating, it‘s worth sharing with the world.
 He was a legend whose determination and fierce commitment to education paved the way for African-American leaders of today.